 4. Use fans inside your tent

 When camping in warm weather, heat can be a real problem.
-Using a couple tent fans in your tent can make a real difference and make sleeping a lot more pleasant.
+A great tip is to use a couple tent fans.
+Using these fans can make a real difference and make sleeping a lot more pleasant.
 You can find lots of great tent fan options on Amazon for really great prices.

 5. For cold weather use a heater

 When camping in cold weather it really helps to have a small heater going in your tent when you are going to bed and waking up.
 This makes it really easy to get kids changed and in or out their sleeping bags.
 Mr. Heater is probably the most popular option but there are a bunch of options you can choose from on Amazon.

 If you have access to electricity then it is super easy to use any small space heater.
 If you don’t have access to electricity then you can use a propane header like Mr. Heater Buddy.
 I don’t sleep with the heater running because propane heaters can produce carbon monoxide but I run it a little before we go to bed and right as we are waking up.
 Be cautious with propane heaters to avoid carbon monoxide.
 Make sure to have proper ventilation, use a carbon monoxide detector and I wouldn’t recommend sleeping while the heater is running.